MattShortle96/DeckOfCards/README.md

 # DeckOfCards
- Shuffling a random deck of 52 cards in C#.
+ Sorting a random deck from an example of 8 playing cards.